RMIT-University-Medical-Radiations/HFLung-segmentation/README.md

 run all the cells in the `compare all unquantised CTVI with PET.ipynb` notebook

 # nnU-Net model training and inference
-The nnU-Net processing is done inside a Docker container, because it's the easiest way to manage CUDA installs.
+The nnU-Net processing is done inside a Docker container because it's the easiest way to manage CUDA installation and dependencies.
 Model training requires a CUDA-compatible GPU with 48GB of memory.
-It may be possible with less memory, but this has not been tested.
+It is possible to train with less GPU memory, but results may vary because patch sizes will be different.

 **install Docker if you don't already have it**
 https://docs.docker.com/engine/install/